ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Introduction

 \item \name executes multiple rounds of inference by progressively activating larger subsets of attention heads, allowing the model to halt early for easy inputs based on the certainty of the predictions, while allocating greater capacity to harder examples that require richer representations.

-\item \name introduces Token Recycling to condition each subsequent round of inference on the features produced in the previous round, improving overall accuracy. \item \name achieves up to 2.0 percentage points higher accuracy at equal throughput, and up to 2.9 points higher at the same GMACs compared to baseline models, see Figure~\ref{fig:gmacs_throughput_val}. \end{enumerate}
+\item \name introduces Token Recycling to condition each subsequent round of inference on the features produced in the previous round, improving overall accuracy. \item \name achieves up to 2.0 percentage points higher accuracy at equal throughput, and up to 2.9 points higher at the same GMACs compared to baseline models (see Figure~\ref{fig:gmacs_throughput_val}), and extends to hierarchical architectures and downstream tasks, confirming broad adaptability. \end{enumerate}